Quantum q-Langlands Correspondence: Introduction

 By quantum cohomology and K-theory we mean enumerative theories of curves in $X$.
 The precise flavor of such computations depends on the exact setup of the enumerative problem, including the choice of the moduli spaces in question.
 Givental and collaborators developed a very general K-theoretic analog of quantum cohomology using the moduli spaces of stable rational maps, see e.g.\ \cite{Giv}.
 This is not the theory that will be used here.
 The following features of the quantum K-theory used here will be important: \begin{itemize} \item[---] it deals with quasimaps to a GIT quotient as in \cite{CKM}, \item[---] the quotient \eqref{NV} is a holomorphic symplectic reduction of a cotangent bundle, \end{itemize} see \cite{OK} for an introduction.

-The basic object of the theory of \cite{OK} is the vertex function ${\bf V}$, with values in $K_T(X)$.
-It is an analog of Givental's ${\bf I}$-function and gives the equivariant K-theoretic count of quasi-maps from ${\mathbb P}^1$ to $X$ which are non-singular at $\infty \in {\mathbb P}^1$.
-Its definition and basic properties will be reviewed in Section \ref{s_vertex} below.
+The basic object of the theory of \cite{OK} is the vertex function ${\bf V}$.
+The vertex function is an equivariant $K$-theoretic count of quasimaps from ${\mathbb C}$ to $X$ of all possible degrees.
+It is an analog of Givental's ${\bf I}$-function.

-The vertex function ${\bf V}$ is a generating function of quasimaps of all possible degrees.
 The variables $z$ in this generating function are called \emph{K\"ahler parameters}.
 They are related to the choice of the Fock vacuum $|\lambda\rangle$ in \eqref{electric} and $|\mu\rangle$ in \eqref{magnetic}.
+Its definition and basic properties will be reviewed in Section \ref{s_vertex} below.